UnGast/temperature-logger/backend/README.md

 # Configuration

 Configuration options can be set in yaml files.
-The paths to these files are provided to the program via the above listed command line options.
+The paths to these files are provided to the program via the command line options documented below.

 <br>